madetech/handbook/benefits/flexible_holiday.md

 We trust you'll use your best judgement when taking holidays.
 This is the level of notice we expect when you take your holiday:

 * **For 1 day** – you must give at least 2 weeks notice
-* **For between 2 days - 2 weeks** –  ou must give at least 4 weeks notice, and ideally more
+* **For between 2 days - 2 weeks** – you must give at least 4 weeks notice, and ideally more
 * **For greater than 2 weeks** – you must give 3 months notice

 If you wish to book holiday outside of these guidelines, please make a request to your Head of Capability, Head of Industry, or Head of Business Service who will help you plan for this time off.